astorDev/nice-shell/git/save/article/index.md

 2. Committing The Changes
 3. Pushing the Changes to a remote branch

-Let's disect those steps and see which commands we have for performing all of the steps.
+Let's dissect those steps and see which commands we have for performing all of the steps.

 1. Add Changes to Git.
-By default `git add` expects a name of the file to be added.
+By default, `git add` expects the name of the file to be added.
 However, most of the time, you just want to add everything you have, so we'll use the `--all` flag:

 ```sh
 git add --all
 ```

 2. Commit The Changes.
-Here we'll just use a verbose of the command, passing a message passed to the `save` command as a commit message:
+Here we'll just use a verbose version of the command, passing a message passed to the `save` command as a commit message:

 ```sh
 git commit --message "$1"
 ```

 3. Push the Changes.
 Beyond performing the push, we should also ensure a remote branch exists.
-Here where our previously created `current` alias comes into play.
-Combined, with the `--set-upstream` argument it makes sure local branch is connected to the remote branch with the same name:
+Here, our previously created `current` alias comes into play.
+Combined with the `--set-upstream` argument, it makes sure the local branch is connected to the remote branch with the same name:

 ```sh
 git push --set-upstream origin $(git current)